bongiozzo/musica_mustdie/output/band_fordlita.md

 # Ford, Lita

-Дискография
+## Дискография

-"Out For The Blood" 1983, Hard Rock
+### "Out For The Blood" 1983, Hard Rock

+1. Out For The Blood
+2. Stay With Me Baby
+3. Just A Feeling
+4. Ready, Willing And Able
+5. Die For Me Only (Black Window)
+6. Rock'N'Roll Made Me What I Am Today
+7. If You Can't Live With It
+8. On The Run
+9. Any Way That You Want Me
+10. I Can't Stand It

+Neil Merryweather - Bass, Vocals
+Lita Ford - Guitars, Vocals
+Dusty Watson - Drums, Vocals

+(P)c 1983

-"Stiletto" 1990, Hard Rock
+### "Stiletto" 1990, Hard Rock

+1. You Wake Up Call
+2. Hungry
+3. Dediction
+4. Stiletto
+5. Lisa
+6. The Ripper
+7. Big Gun
+8. Only Women Bleed
+9. Bad Boy
+10. Aces & Eights
+11. Cherry Red
+12. Outro

+(P)c1990

-"Dangerous Curves" 1991, Hard Rock
+### "Dangerous Curves" 1991, Hard Rock

+1. Larger Than Life
+2. What Do Ya Know About Love
+3. Shot Of Poison
+4. Bad Love
+5. Playin' With Fire
+6. Hellbound Train
+7. Black Widow
+8. Little Too Early
+9. Holy Man
+10. Tambourine Dream
+11. Little Black Spider

+(P)c 1991

-"Black" 1995, Hard Rock
+### "Black" 1995, Hard Rock

+1. Black
+2. Fall
+3. Loverman
+4. Killin' Kind
+5. Hammerhead
+6. Boilin' Point
+7. Where Will I Find My Tonight
+8. War Of The Angels
+9. Joe
+10. White Lightnin'
+11. Smokin' Toads
+12. Spider Monkey

+(P)c 1995

 ## Отношения с другими группами